lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 - a focus on classes which conform to the SRP make it easier to change the code in the future
 - bugs are uncovered very early in the process so the code just works
+- refactoring is safe because passing tests ensure that refactoring is done correctly
-- code is complete because there is no bias to testing only the golden path
+- code is complete because there is no bias towards testing only the golden path
 - for code driven by events from sensors, you do not have to rely on actual data from the sensors

 I want to show you how VIPER helps you apply TDD.